besu-eth/besu-docs/docs/plugins/tutorials/detect-privately-built-transactions.md

 ### 4. Track the mempool

-Add a set that records the hash of every transaction the node sees in the mempool.
+Add a `Set` that records the hash of every transaction your node sees in the mempool.

 Because a busy node sees many transactions, use a bounded structure that evicts the oldest entries so memory usage stays constant.